February 10, 2011

 Another problem with shoulder carried slings is that on easy ground they dangle down and hide your feet from view and generally get in the way

 A better way is to form them up into extenders and just clip them to your harness gear loops, or to your chest gear loop (better for winter), allowing them to be easily excessed.
 This way also gives you more extenders or 60’s with two krabs ready to be used.
 These slings are great for clipping cams, as the cam’s krab can be clipped into the sling and then the sling extended and clipped to the rope, the free krab (one krab is redundant as the cam krab was used) either left on the sling so it can be re slung as an extender, or snaffled for other uses (generally better to do the former).

 If you need to make an extender out of a 60cm sling just use the technique below.

 The same rule applies to 120cm and 240cm slings in that it’s better to have these on your harness than around your neck.
 To shorten 120cm slings simply re-clip until you have a length of looped tape around 60cm long, place your finger in the loops at the end, holding karabiner at the other, then twist around and reclip the top loops into the karabiner, or use a second karabiner.
 240cm slings can be racked the same way.

 Don’t be a lazy second

-A good second should be fast but also be in mind of the next pitch, making sure that the gear they take out is racked and ordered ready for the leader.
-Sling should be re slung into extenders and the gear taken out, or at least sorted.
+A good second should be fast, but also be thinking about the next pitch, making sure that the gear they take out is racked and ordered ready for the leader.
+Slings should be re-slung into extenders and the gear taken out or at least sorted.
 By cutting corners you just slow everything down and make a mess.